Hemodynamics: Viscosity of plasma

-Normal blood plasma behaves like a Newtonian fluid at physiological rates of shear.
+Normal blood plasma behaves like a solid suspended in fluid and blood is modelled as a Newtonian fluid at normal physiological flow rates.
 Typical values for the viscosity of normal human plasma at 37 °C is 1.4 mN·s/m^{2}.
-The viscosity of normal plasma varies with temperature in the same way as does that of its solvent water;a 3°C change in temperature in the physiological range (36.5°C to 39.5°C)reduces plasma viscosity by about 10%.
+The viscosity of normal plasma varies with temperature in the same way as does that of its solvent water; a 3 °C change in temperature in the physiological range (36.5 °C to 39.5 °C)reduces plasma viscosity by about 10%.

 Osmotic pressure of plasma

 The osmotic pressure of solution is determined by the number of particles present and by the temperature.
-For example, a 1 molar solution of a substance contains 6.022×10^23 molecules per liter of that substance and at 0 °C it has an osmotic pressure of 2.27 MPa.
+For example, a 1 molar solution of a substance contains 6.022×10^23 molecules per gram of that substance and at 0 °C it has an osmotic pressure of 2.27 MPa.
 The osmotic pressure of the plasma affects the mechanics of the circulation in several ways.
 An alteration of the osmotic pressure difference across the membrane of a blood cell causes a shift of water and a change of cell volume.
 The changes in shape and flexibility affect the mechanical properties of whole blood.
 A change in plasma osmotic pressure alters the hematocrit, that is, the volume concentration of red cells in the whole blood by redistributing water between the intravascular and extravascular spaces.
 This in turn affects the mechanics of the whole blood.